lucendio/lecture-devops-infos/faq.md

 a coffee and click your way through the [lists of link collections on *DevOps*](./links.md#devops) to grasp the scope of this subject and therewith of this course.
 Most of the [link collections](./links.md#devops) not only provide a comprehensive lists of technologies but also refer to books, blogs and other knowledgeable resources, too.
-Then, a next step would be to try and get [the application](https://github.com/lucendio/lecture-devops-app) running on your workstation, that you are going to deploy as part of the [*project*](./assignments/project.md) assignment.
+Then, a next step would be to search and decide on an application that you are going to deploy as part of the [*project*](./assignments/project.md) assignment, and try to get it running on your workstation.

 You might also find [this roadmap](https://roadmap.sh/devops) useful.
 It shows you a possible learning path.
 Towards the end, you may postpone the monitoring bits until the end and instead have a look at cloud-related things first.